krishnan-mani/the-cf-workshop/doc/kata-3/observations.md

 - Arriving at the lifecycle configuration created for the Auto Scaling Group based on the `Instance` properties
 - Introducing and using `Parameters`
+- Using `NoEcho` with parameters to prevent disclosure of secret parameter information
 - Using the security group Id (as opposed to security group name)
 - Practices to follow when evolving a template
     - one change at a time